 Unlike schools receiving funding from local authorities and central government, home-schooling does not grant you access to the minimum £4,700 per child per year.
 There are no grants or subsidies available, and home-schooling incurs its own financial costs, including potential expenses for materials and tutoring.

-The good news is that you don't need to have a teaching qualification in order to home-school.
-However, your local authority has the right to look into the education you are giving your child.
-If they find it unsatisfactory, they can insist that your child attends a school.
+You don't need a teaching qualification to home-school.
+However, your local authority has the right to assess the education you provide, and if found unsatisfactory, they can require your child to attend a school.